 To ensure students receive individual attention, this programme is limited to 25 students.
 Students participate in many practical exercises including a moot court and a mock tax treaty negotiation.
 There will be training in all the necessary skills to improve legal research, writing and oral presentation skills.

 In addition, the UvA provides programme students relocating to the Netherlands with hands-on assistance, from offering practical advice to guidance on living accommodation and much more.

 Academic title and accreditation

-- Study facilities at the University of Amsterdam and IBFD
+- Core teaching staff drawn from the University of Amsterdam and IBFD

 The quality of this master’s programme has been positively assessed by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 This means that upon successful completion of the programme students will receive a legally accredited Master’s degree in International Tax Law and the title of Master of Laws (LLM).

 The programme starts every September; applications must be received by 1 April of the same year.
 Apply online via the UvA website